TV's 'Storage Wars' is rigged, fired cast member charges

 "A&E regularly plants valuable items or memorabilia," Hester charged in his lawsuit, filed in Los Angeles Superior Court on Tuesday against the cable channel and the show's producers.

 When he complained, Hester was fired from the show.
-He is claiming fraud, wrongful dismissal, breach of contract and unfair business practices, and asking for at least $750,000 in damages.
+He is claiming fraud, wrongful dismissal, breach of contract and unfair business practices, and asking for at least $750,000 (465,434 pounds) in damages.

 A&E declined to comment on the lawsuit on Tuesday, saying it did not comment on pending litigation.